Shop and Save on New York State Health Insurance

 Jan 22nd, 2013

 Nutrition Affects BonesOsteoporosis is a medical condition in which the quality and density of the bones are reduced.
 As bones become more brittle and fragile, the risk of fracture is greatly increased.
-Related fractures commonly happen in the hip, wrist and spine.
-Osteoporosis can occur in both men and women and at any age, but is most common in older women.
-According to the U.S. Department of Health and Human Resources, from 2005 to 2008, an estimated 6.3 million Americans aged 65 years and older had osteoporosis, almost 90 percent of them are women.
+Related fractures commonly happen in the hip, wrist, and spine.
+Osteoporosis can occur in both men and women and at any age but is most common in older women.
+According to the U.S. Department of Health and Human Resources, from 2005 to 2008, an estimated 6.3 million Americans aged 65 years and older had osteoporosis, and almost 90 percent of them were women.

-You can get calcium and vitamin D from supplement but it’s best to get these nutrients from the food you eat.
+You can get calcium and vitamin D from supplements but it’s best to get these nutrients from the food you eat.
 “Study after study has shown that people aren’t very good at taking supplements regularly,” says Robert Heaney, MD, FACP, a professor of medicine at Creighton University in Omaha, Nebraska.
 “But eating is something you do every day, so it’s easier to make a habit of dairy consumption.”
-In addition to milk, there is a variety of food that contains calcium.
-Some of them include: dairy products, broccoli, spinach, oranges, fish and beans.
-It is always important to read food labels, choose those such as ”calcium-rich” or ”excellent source of calcium.”
-On the other hand, you may want to take Vitamin D supplements for it is a little hard to find in your daily food consumption because it only occurs in only few foods like egg yolk, liver, salmon and sardines.
+In addition to milk, there is a variety of foods that contain calcium.
+Some of them include dairy products, broccoli, spinach, oranges, fish, and beans.
+It is always important to read food labels, and choose those such as ”calcium-rich” or ”excellent source of calcium.”
+On the other hand, you may want to take Vitamin D supplements for it is a little hard to find in your daily food consumption because it only occurs in only few foods like egg yolk, liver, salmon, and sardines.
 Few other foods are sometimes vitamin D fortified like cereals and milk.
 Your body can naturally produce vitamin D through sun exposure.
-The safest strategy is including enough calcium and vitamin D in your food, and supplement if necessary and be sure to limit salt and animal protein intake.
-Talk to your health care provider on how to maintain a balance of these nutrients that will help you avoid osteoporosis.
+The safest strategy is to include enough calcium and vitamin D in your food, supplement if necessary, and be sure to limit salt and animal protein intake.
+Talk to your healthcare provider on how to maintain a balance of these nutrients that will help you avoid osteoporosis.

 Source: VISTA Health Solutions